zacherle/gloc/README.md

 This repository was initialized based on the source code from the last published distribution [NLLbeta_src.tgz](http://alomax.free.fr/nlloc/softbeta/tar/NLLbeta_src.tgz) of 2018-12-06.
-Only core programs (Vel2Grid, Grid2Time, Time2Angles, NLLoc, LocSum, Grid2GMT, Time2EQ ) from this distribution are needed.
+Only core programs (Vel2Grid, Grid2Time, Time2Angles, NLLoc, LocSum, Grid2GMT, Time2EQ ) from this distribution
+are of interest.
 Most utilities and marginal programs have been deleted.

 ## Intentions
 The program will be tested on earthquakes in the NE Czech Republic published in